alexcrichton/cargo-vendor/README.md

 binaries](https://github.com/alexcrichton/cargo-vendor/releases) that are
 assembled on the CI for this crate.

-Note that the 0.1.9 release contains a number of ergonomic fixes over the 0.1.8 release, but depends on the `cargo` crate from git so can't be published to crates.io just yet.
-The 0.1.10 version should be able to get published to crates.io on 2017-06-08.
-In the meantime it's recommended to install from git to get the latest version.

 ## Example Usage

 Simply run `cargo vendor` inside of any Cargo project: